tapyu/to-rm-courses/numerical-methods/README.md

     - Monte Carlo integration (apparently it doesn't have on Chapra)
     - Gauss-Legendre quadrature (see section 20.3 on Chapra)
     - `integral()` in matlab uses adaptive quadrature (see section 20.4 on Chapra)

-- **Numerical differentiation (finite differences)** (see part V on Chapra)
+### [Numerical differentiation][41] (see part V on Chapra)

+Numerical differentiation is a broad term encompassing various methods for approximating derivatives.
+The following techniques fall under this umbrella:

+#### [Finite Difference Methods][42]

+Finite difference methods approximate derivatives using the differences between function values at nearby points.
+Three basic types are commonly considered: forward, backward, and central finite differences.

+##### Packages (see section 4.3 on Chapra, for high-order numerical differentiation, see chap 21)
 - [FiniteDifferences.jl][10] and [FiniteDiff.jl][11] are similar libraries: both calculate approximate derivatives numerically.
-    - Backward, forward, and central numerical differentiations (see section 4.3 on Chapra, for high-order numerical differentiation, see chap 21).
+    - Backward, forward, and central numerical differentiations.

+- **Numerical differentiation (finite differences)**
 - **Automatic differentiation (auto-differentiation, autodiff, or AD)** (see [wiki][13])
   - Automatic Differentiation is a more advanced technique that computes derivatives of a function accurately and efficiently by breaking down the function's operations into elementary operations and applying the chain rule of calculus.
   - [ForwardDiff.jl][14]: implements methods to take derivatives, gradients, Jacobians, Hessians, and higher-order derivatives of native Julia functions (or any callable object, really) using forward mode automatic differentiation (AD).